 Let’s have a look at the biggest tech companies in North America and see how these two goals are reflected in the open source tools and other services that they have contributed to the programming world.
 In the last section, we will talk about the second point above (the most important one).

-Note: There are many other projects that I couldn’t include in the post for brevity sake, but hey, you can let me know about it in the comments.
+Note: There are many other projects that I couldn’t include in the post for brevity sake.

 Hey! people!
 Keep using the web as much as possible.
 We want to dominate the web.
 In an ideal world, there is no more Apple App store, no desktop apps, because everything should go through our Chrome browser or through our google search so we can make money from ads.
 We dominate the web, so we want people to stay there.
 Our main source of revenue is ads and this is our main interest but… We also noticed Amazon and Microsoft making a ton of money with AWS and Azure.
 We don’t want to get left behind so we created Google Cloud Platform (GCP)